 as, adjacent abandoned rail corridors such as the former West Shore Railroad which was chartered

 The Mohawk-Hudson Bikeway connects Albany and Schenectady Counties in New York 's Capital district of upstate New York.
-The trail is part of the state-wide Canalway Trail.
+The trail is part of the state-wide Erie Canalway Trail.
 Parts of the trail travel along sections of the old Erie Canal, while other sections run along abandoned rail lines such as the Penn Central Rail Line.
 This was America 's first inter-city rail route and had the world's first steam passenger train.
 This section runs from Rotterdam Junction to Cohoes alongside the Mohawk River and sections of the Old Erie Canal, as well as following the old rail bed.
 The southern section is disconnected from this section by a long on-road detour.
 See; Mohawk Hudson Bikeway South .
-To the northwest you can access the Canalway Trail; Amsterdam-Utica via an on-road detour.
+To the northwest you can access the Erie Canalway Trail; Amsterdam-Utica via an on-road detour.
 For more information visit; MOHAWK HUDSON BIKEWAY .

 Starting from Kiwanis Park in Rotterdam:

 Note; The trail travels west alongside a section of the former Erie Canal Towpath for 2.2 miles, crossing Route 5S followed by Mabie Lane before currently ending next to an active railroad line.
-A tunnel underneath the RR tracks is planned to be constructed in 2015.
-Currently, as of August 2015, the only way to connect to the next section in Rotterdam Junction is to backtrack to Mabie Lane for an on-road detour.
+A tunnel underneath the RR tracks is planned to be constructed.
+Currently, as of June 2018, the only way to connect to the next section in Rotterdam Junction is to backtrack to Mabie Lane for an on-road detour.
 See Map.
 The Rotterdam Junction section travels 1.4 miles west from Iroquois St to Main St (Route 5S).
-Another gap of approximately 5.7 miles exists west from Main St to the Canalway Trail; Amsterdam-Utica just off Route 5S.
+Another gap of approximately 5.7 miles exists west from Main St to the Erie Canalway Trail; Amsterdam-Utica just off Route 5S.